-Following on from our previous article, If Marvel Made Batman v Superman, we’ve decided to look at what it would be like If DC Made Captain America: Civil War.
+Following on from our previous article, If Marvel Made Batman v Superman, we’ve decided to look at what it would be like if the tables were turned and Zack Snyder directed Marvel’s Captain America: Civil War.

-[dropcap]W[/dropcap]hile Marvel’s cinematic universe has been accused of being too kid-friendly, DC’s cinematic universe has been criticised for being too dark, too angry, humourless, and too mysterious.
-They are too opposite sides of the spectrum and while both have their merits, it is also clear that both have a defined audience.
-Calling DC’s $870 million-dollar grossing film a failure seems foolish.
-And with the Ultimate Edition releasing soon, Batman v Superman will probably rake in huge returns in the home entertainment section as well.
-So what is it about the film that has fans and critics so divided?
+While Marvel’s cinematic universe has been accused of being too kid-friendly, DC’s cinematic universe has been criticised for being too dark, too angry, humourless, and too mysterious.
+They are two opposite sides of the spectrum and, while both have their merits, it is also clear that both have a defined audience.
+Calling DC’s multimillion-dollar grossing franchise a failure seems foolish.
+So what is it about the films that have fans and critics so divided?
 Is it the casting?
 Is it the tone?
 Is it the direction?

 To get down to the bottom of it all, here we look at what Captain America: Civil War would have looked like in the hands of Zack Snyder.

-First things first, if DC Made Captain America: Civil War, all the characters would need to hit the gym hard.
-Snyder is known for putting actors through their paces and ensuring that they look more like their comic book counterparts.
+First things first, if Snyder made Captain America: Civil War, all the characters would need to hit the gym pretty hard.
+Snyder is known for putting actors through their paces and ensuring that they look more like their comic book counterparts (or like Greek gods).
 This includes being overly ripped and muscular.
-As we can see from the recent J.K.
-Simmons photographs, even Commissioner Gordon will be huge.
 While Marvel’s characters are well-built, the actors would all be forced to take their training to the next level.
+They need to be at least double the size.

 Like Bruce Wayne, Tony Stark has also had a number of unresolved issues regarding his parent’s death.
 Although this is seen twice in Captain America: Civil War, I imagine that Snyder would treat this scene very differently.
 It would be incredibly dark.
-It would be in slow motion.
-And we’d see a young Tony Stark bitterly mourn for his parents.
+It would be in slow motion, and we’d see a young Tony Stark bitterly mourn his parents.
 We’d see that all Tony’s wild parties, his developing drink problem, and his relationship problems all stem from that moment.
+There is a dark cloud hovering over him and everyone but can see it but him.

 Stark dreams of the dead casualties crying out to him after the events of the last few movies.
-He sees a little boy standing in the center of a destroyed city.
+He sees a little boy standing in the centre of a destroyed city.
 As he approaches the boy, he asks him about the whereabouts of his parents.
 A tear rolls down his cheek.
-The boy looks up and says “You killed them.”
+The boy looks up and says, “You killed them.”
 Tony steps back in shock.
-With those words, the boys face transforms and he becomes a giant Hulk-like demon who faces off against Iron Man.
+With those words, the boy’s face transforms and he becomes a giant Hulk-like demon who faces off against Iron Man.

 Tony also continues to dream of the appending doom seen in Age of Ultron, where all his Avengers teammates die by his side.
-As Tony is lured to the dark side, he begins killing his enemies.
+As Tony is lured to the dark side, he begins killing his enemies one-by-one.

 Captain America gets a girlfriend

 He’s been single for most of his life.
-It’s time Captain America finds love.
+It’s time Cap finds love.
 Of course, he’ll choose the most obnoxious woman in town.
 Someone who constantly looks for trouble.
-And he’ll probably spend the majority of the film keeping her out of trouble rather than focusing on the problems at hand.
-He’ll probably also spend a few minutes on screen without a shirt frying eggs the night after having sex.
+And he’ll probably spend the majority of the film keeping her out of trouble, rather than focusing on the problems at hand.
+He’ll probably also spend a few minutes on screen without a shirt and frying eggs the night after having sex.
 While the world blames the Avengers for everything, he will sit in his home watching it play out on television.
-Dammit Cap, you’re totally whipped!

-Of course, Snyder would re-wardrobe the whole team.
+Of course, Zack Snyder would re-wardrobe the whole team.
 Gone are the bright colours.
 They are all suppressed.
 It’s a bleak world.
 It’s all dark, brooding and hardcore.
 This is a serious world.
 There is no room for jokes.
-But boy is it epic.
+But, boy, is it epic!
 The visuals would be stunning.
 Think of the cinematography as Terence Mallick’s Tree of Life meets Snyder’s Watchmen.

 Captain America gets Punisher, not Ant-Man